Paul Kagame: Vision 2020 and Vision 2050

 In the late 1990s, Kagame began actively planning methods to achieve national development.
 He launched a national consultation process and also sought the advice of experts from emerging nations including China, Singapore and Thailand.
 Following these consultations, and shortly after assuming the presidency, Kagame launched an ambitious programme of national development called Vision 2020.
 The major purposes of the programme were to unite the Rwandan people and to transform Rwanda from a highly impoverished into a middle income country.
-The programme consists of a list of goals which the government aims to achieve before the year 2020.
+The programme consists of a list of goals which the government aimed to achieve before the year 2020.
 These include reconstruction, infrastructure and transport improvements, good governance, improving agriculture production, private sector development, and health and education improvements.